TENX-S/rand_key/README.md

     // One possible output: qS`Xlyhpmg~"V8[

     // You can also use the method `to_randkey` to convert a `String` or `&str` to `RandPwd`
-    // But you have to make sure that they are all composed of ASCII characters or it will panic.
+    // But you have to make sure that they are all composed of ASCII characters or it will return Err value.

     let mut r_p = "n4jpstv$dI,.z'K".to_randkey();